 Verdict

 The HP OfficeJet 3830 is by far the best occasional printer for photo printing.
 It has everything that you would typically look for in a printer.
-The HP mobile application is a very good addition to the printer, which essentially lets you almost everything on the device right from the comfort of your fingertips.
+The HP mobile application is a very good addition to the printer, which essentially lets you do almost everything on the device right from the comfort of your fingertips.
 Speaking of the scanner on the device, it lets you copy, scan, and fax right from the device.
-On the cloud support, it has everything, including the popular Mopria print service and Apple AirPrint.
+In terms of cloud support, it has everything, including the popular Mopria print service and Apple AirPrint.

 Best Printer for Infrequent Use – Buying Guide

 Now that you are here, it is important for you to understand how we have concluded that the above-recommended products are the best in the market.
-When it comes to picking a printer for occasional use, the following factors are to be taken into consideration.
+When it comes to picking a printer for occasional use, the following factors should be taken into consideration.

 Brand and Service Support

-Brand and service are two significant factors that are to be considered seriously while choosing any electronic device.
-As recognition doesn’t come without hard work, a renowned brand is more likely to cater good service.
+When choosing an electronic device, it’s important to think about both the brand and the service.
+As recognition doesn’t come without hard work, a renowned brand is more likely to provide good service.
 It is essential to go with a brand that is familiar to you and whose service centers are in the closest proximity.

 InkJets, InkTanks, or Lasers

-If you are an occasional user, you will most likely leave your printer unused for longer durations.
+If you only use your printer once in a while, you probably won’t use it for longer periods of time.
 Depending on your printer type, you might end up clogging your print head, or even worse, your ink might dry up.

-InkJets are much susceptible to the above-mentioned conditions followed by the InkTanks.
-The laser printers, on the other hand, use toner cartridges instead of ink, this leaves them over the edge when it comes to occasional printing.
+InkJets are much more susceptible to the above-mentioned conditions than InkTanks.
+On the other hand, use toner cartridges instead of ink.
+This leaves them over the edge when it comes to occasional printing.

 Connectivity

-The connectivity is yet another important factor while picking the right printer.
+Connectivity is yet another important factor when picking the right printer.
 Choose between Ethernet, Wi-Fi, or USB, depending on your use case.

 Budget

 The budget is yet another factor to be taken care of while planning on purchasing anything.
-Remember, there is always the best product in whichever budget you choose.
+Remember, there is always the best product for whichever budget you choose.

 Frequently Asked Questions